The Crust (for two tarts about 9”):

 3 tablespoons chopped sorrel leaves (optional garnish)

-Blend all filling ingredients together in a Cuisinart or in a bowl with beaters, until it is smooth.
+Blend all filling ingredients together in a food processor or in a bowl with beaters, until it is smooth.
 Pour into the pre-baked tart pans.
-Bake at 320 degrees for approximately 30-45 minutes until the top has risen slightly and is slightly browned.
+Bake at 320ºF for approximately 30-45 minutes until the top has risen slightly and is slightly browned.
 Baking times will be affected by the thickness of the filling!
 Remove from oven and immediately sprinkle the top with the zest/sugar mixture.
 As the tart cools, this topping will become crunchy.
 Let the tart cool completely before removing from pans and serving.

 Keep up to date on the latest wine releases, events, and promotions!